The Tennessee Wilderness Act introduced in the Senate!

-We’re hoping the third time is the charm for Senator Alexander’s Tennessee Wilderness Act, which was reintroduced yesterday, just in time for next year’s 50th Anniversary of the Wilderness Act.
+We’re hoping the fourth time is the charm for Senator Alexander’s Tennessee Wilderness Act, which was reintroduced recently .
 The act protects nearly 20,000 acres, adding acreage to five existing wilderness areas and creating the new Upper Bald River Wilderness.
 All of these areas were recommended for protection by the U.S. Forest Service in its 2004 management plan, and the proposal has garnered enthusiastic bipartisan support from Tennessee businesses, organizations, and community leaders.
 The U.S. Forest Service, which manages the Cherokee National Forest, has also supported the Tennessee Wilderness Act.

-Senator Alexander’s proposal has been introduced three times since 2010.
-We thank him and Senator Corker for not giving up on protecting these special places, important for wildlife and our community alike.
+Senator Alexander has introduced this legislation four times since 2010.
+We thank him and Senator Corker for not giving up on protecting these special places, equally important for our ecology and our economy alike.
 We are hopeful that Congress will consider this bill and swiftly approve it.
-Please take a moment to thank your two U.S. Senators for reintroducing this bill.
+Please take a moment to thank your two U.S. Senators for reintroducing this bill and to encourage your Representatives to take up this legislation in the House.
 Thank you.

 Take Action Now!

-- Contact Senator Corker, thank him for his leadership and urge him to pass the Tennessee Wilderness Act!
+- Contact Senator Alexander and Senator Corker and thank them for their leadership regarding this important legislation – the Tennessee Wilderness Act!

 - Contact your Congressional Representative and urge him/her to support the Tennessee Wilderness Act!
 Click here to find your Representative.